 Given these connections and their long-standing, preeminent expertise in disputes, the Maikowski & Ninnemann patent attorneys are likely to play a key role at the UPC.
 Although they could litigate alone here, they are more likely to join forces with external lawyers.

 Some of its previous partner firms – Hogan Lovells for instance – are integrating their own patent attorneys, but Maikowski & Ninnemann is holding fast to its deliberate stand-alone strategy.
 The firm also banks on a self-sufficient patent attorney practice and strengthened its patent filing work in other technical areas, so it is less dependent on its close ties to other law firms than it seems on the first view.

 Gunnar Baumgärtel, (“nobody can explain the technology to the judges as well as he can”, client; “very successful because he’s very good”, competitor), Ralf Emig, Felix Gross, Frederick Kramer (“skilled in mobile communications”, competitor), Christoph Schröder (“his strategy is always bang on”, competitor), Andreas Tanner (“outstanding in mobile communications”, competitor; all patent attorneys)

 19 patent attorneys

 Strong focus on patent prosecution with broad technical expertise for predominantly midsized clients.
-Increasing work for medical technology manufacturers and international mobile phone manufacturers.
+Increasing work for large medical technology manufacturers and international mobile phone manufacturers.
 Litigation mainly for international mobile communications companies.